cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 This technique is related to [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/).
-Due to the monolithic nature of the codebase, the first stage (the build stage) is shared between images and defined in a separate Dockerfile.
+Due to the monolithic nature of the codebase, the first stage---the build stage---is shared between images and defined in a separate Dockerfile.

 ## Building incrementally